data-nik/exo_analysis/README.md

 <h2>Motivation</h2>

-My inspiration for this project's topic stems from an inherent curiosity about life itself and a desire to understand the unknown.
-My fascination with Earth and Space Science began in elementary school and has steadily grown stronger ever since.
-I have often found myself gazing at the sky, pondering countless questions.
-From captivating books and movies to engaging video games and informative NASA documentaries, this passion and curiosity have been shaped by a diverse range of influences.
-This project presents a valuable opportunity for me to delve deeper into astrometry data, align with my aspirations, and make significant strides towards my goal of meaningfully contributing to space exploration
+My inspiration for this projects topic stems from an infinite curiosity about life itself and a desire to understand the unknown.
+My fascination with Earth and Space Science began in elementary school and has steadily grown stronger ever sense.
+From books and movies to videogames and NASA documentaries, this passion and curiosity have been shaped by a diverse range of influences.
+This project presents a valuable opportunity for me to delve deeper into astrometry data, align with my aspirations, and make significant strides towards my goal of meaningfully contributing to space exploration.